- Joined

 This is the current system that every shipwright hates with the passion of a thousand main-sequence stars.
-Chunk-based calculations are the way to go.
+Chunk-based calculations are the way to go.it might be prudent to approximate all ships as boxes defined by their largest dimensions.

 The total mass of a chunk would be calculated and the center of said chunk would be the location of the mass point.
 So basically, an empty chunk would rate as 0 mass, a filled one for 409.6 and then there's every value in between.
 Smaller ships wouldn't really be affected by the rather low accuracy (16x16x16 chunks) as they already have good turning speeds.
 A system like that would require something like 4000 times less points to be calculated and would still retain decent accuracy.